 Trinidad / Zapata Wetlands / Bay of Pigs

 The Zapata Peninsula encompasses a national park protecting Cuba’s most important wetland area.
 It is also a UNESCO Biosphere Reserve closely resembling the Florida Everglades.
 There are 900 species of flora, 171 species of birds (18 endemics), 31 species of reptiles and many mammal species calling the Zapata Wetlands home.
-Join Orlando Ramirez, a local farmer, and his friends for a fun nature hike to observe the world’s smallest bird, the bee hummingbird.
+Join Orlando Ramirez, a local farmer, to search for the world’s smallest bird, the bee hummingbird.
 On the Bay of Pigs, discuss the importance of the wetlands with a local environmentalist.
-Spend time getting to know the locals who gather in the evening.
 Spend tonight at Hotel Playa Larga or similar.
 (B,L,D)

 Bay of Pigs / Soroa & Vinales